Understanding DOT Roadside Inspections (and How to Pass Them)

 To learn more about each type of CMV roadside inspection, click here.

-The top five driver OOS violations and the number of occurrences for 2023 so far are as follows:
+The top five driver violations and the number of occurrences for 2024 so far are as follows:

 The majority of these are based on driver behavior, which can be tracked with an MVR monitoring program.
 Employers can enroll any number of drivers, receive notifications if any changes are reported to their license records, and address any violations that may come up.

-In terms of numbers four and five, it's vital that your drivers adhere to all federal hours-of-service regulations and keep their record of duty status (RODS) updated throughout their routes.
-Performing basic background checks on drivers during the pre-employment process can ensure they have the required licenses and endorsements to legally operate your company's commercial vehicles.
+In terms of violation number four, your drivers must adhere to all federal hours-of-service regulations and keep their record of duty status (RODS) updated throughout their routes.
+Performing basic DOT background checks on drivers during the pre-employment process can ensure they have the required licenses and endorsements to legally operate your company's commercial vehicles.

-These are the top five vehicle OOS violations and the number of times they've been recorded in 2023 so far:
+These are the top five vehicle violations and the number of times they've been recorded in 2024 so far:

-- Operating a CMV without proof of a periodic inspection - 720,790
+2. Operating a CMV without proof of periodic inspection - 16,589

 Regularly inspecting and maintaining your CMVs not only reduces your risk of the above violations but it also helps ensure your drivers are safe behind the wheel.